 To set-up Google Local Inventory, you’ll need to set-up four different feeds:

-- Business Information Feed: This displays information about each of your stores and feeds that information to Google My Business.
+- Business Information Feed: This displays information about each of your stores and feeds that information to Google Business Profile

 From here, you can give Google information about your products through the local products feed.